WestDRI/wgpages/content/julia202202/julia-06-threadsx-julia-set.md

 1. Load ThreadsX library.
 1. Replace `map()` with `ThreadsX.map()`.

 With 8 threads on my laptop, the runtime went down to 175.994 ms -- 5.5X speedup.
+On 8 cores on Uu I see 6.6X speedup.

 ## Running multi-threaded Julia codes on a production cluster